ckeditor/ckeditor5/docs/builds/guides/support/browser-compatibility.md

 * **Special UI, designed for mobile.**

 	During the design phase we understood that creating a responsive and touch-friendly UI will not guarantee a desired UX level by itself.
-Also, that the "mobile first" approach has no application in this case due to constraints of the mobile environment and specific editing method.
+Also, that the "mobile first" approach has no application in this case due to constraints of the mobile environment and the specific editing method.
 Therefore, we plan to introduce a completely customized, mobile-oriented UI.

 	We began research on how to display necessary UI controls on the screen and, sadly, it turned out that mobile Safari's viewport mechanics makes it extremely complicated to display the UI in a reliable way.
 You can read more in the [UX: Mobile editing](https://github.com/ckeditor/ckeditor5-design/issues/149) ticket.